 The dry season runs from December to March, making January and February ideal months to visit Thailand.
 We visited Thailand in the end of January to mid February and the weather was outstanding!
 We experienced a couple of heavy but very brief rain showers during our 3 week stay.

-Average daily temperatures during our stay ranged from 28 to 30 degrees with high humidity at all times.
+Average daily temperatures during our stay ranged from 28 to 30 degrees Celsius with high humidity at all times.
 The dry hot season usually runs from April to September or early October where one can expect very warm temperatures and high humidity.

-Tour Boat in Koh Samui
+A Beautiful Tour Boat Docked in Koh Samui

 Lovely Choengmon Beach